h-yung/tweet-getter-analyzer/README.md

 - UI could/should include a list of the usernames included and in their assigned color code
 - UI should allow for removal of particular username (executed with splice)
 - this is a bit similar to the "compare school rankings" type function
+- Some people tweet multiple times per day - markers end up stacked on top of each other visually.

 Nice to haves